abrandeen/MadLibsAlexaSkill/README.md

 To represent the Mad Libs themselves, we will create a MadLib class that contains the story as a string, a stack of types of input words, and related topics.
 Then, instances of the MadLibs class will be stored as constants.

 ### Implementation
+We will utilize an Agile approach to developing this Alexa skill, implementing very few feautures in each sprint.
+After each sprint, we will have a new icremental working version of the application that is able to be tested.
+This incremental testing ensures that the current version of the application is never far from the last working version.
+The waterfall approach takes the risk of developing all the features at once, the application not functioning correctly, and the developers having little idea where the errors are occuring.
+With this Agile implementation, if an error occurs, it must be in the most recent feature/sprint as the last sprint produced a functional application.

 ### Testing
+We will test our Alexa skill both internally and with external users.
+First, we will conduct internal tests to ensure base functionality.
+These tests will be completed incrementally after each sprint.
+Aditionally, after every few sprints we will conduct user testing to get feedback on how users interact with the Alexa skill.
+During testing, users will provide feedback on the ease of use, intuitiveness, enjoyment, etc. of our Mad Libs Alexa skill.

 ### Maintenance and Sustainability